Here’s our solid core vs. hollow core doors comparison guide including what it is, differences, cost and how to tell if the door is solid or hollow.

 Unfortunately, this is frequently the case with most low-cost hollow core doors.
 These kinds of doors deteriorate over time.

-Solid wood doors are more expensive than hollow core doors, but they are worth the investment because they last longer.
+Solid wood doors are more expensive than hollow core products, but their advantages are worth the investment because they last longer and are more secure.

 How to Tell if the Door is Solid or Hollow

-In terms of sturdiness, maintenance, insulation, and sound absorption, solid-core and hollow-core doors differ.
+Solid-core and hollow-core doors differ in terms of sturdiness, maintenance, insulation, and sound absorption.
 As a result, you may need to know the door type when it comes time to hang, decorate, or repair it.
 To tell if the door is solid or hollow:

+- Determine the door’s weight.
 Swing the door open and close to see how much inertia it has if it is already attached.
 A hollow-core door weighs about 25 to 30 pounds on average, so if you can lift or swing it with little effort, it is undoubtedly hollow-core.
-Solid-core doors are typically 25 to 30 pounds heavier than hollow-core doors; thus, it is most likely solid-core if the door is heavy.
+Solid-core doors are typically 25 to 30 pounds heavier than hollow-core; thus, it is most likely solid-core if the door is heavy.

-Except for items with polished, wood-veneer surfaces, factories rarely color hollow-core doors.
-It is more likely that the door is solid-core than hollow-core if stained, especially if heavy.
+- Examine the door’s finish.
+Factories rarely color hollow-core doors except for items with polished, wood-veneer surfaces.
+It is more likely that the door is solid-core than hollow-core if stained, especially if it is heavy.
 It is presumably hollow-core if it’s painted.

-Hollow-core doors may feature false panels, but they are usually of poor quality; a close inspection should reveal that they are knockoffs.
+- Look for any paneling on the door; if there’s any.
+Hollow-core doors may feature false panels, but they are usually of poor quality; a close inspection should reveal they are knockoffs.
 If the panels appear to be realistic and detailed, the door is most likely solid-core.

-It does not have to be a hard-line situation when deciding whether to install solid wood, solid-core doors, or hollow doors throughout your home.
+It does not have to be a hard-line situation when deciding whether to install solid wood, solid-core, or hollow doors throughout your home.

 Consider combining these three types of doors:

-- Solid wood doors are ideal for your main entrance.
+- A solid wood door is ideal for your main entrance.

-- Solid-core doors are ideal for areas where sound is a concern, such as bedrooms, bathrooms, the home office, or the study.
+- A solid-core door is ideal for areas where sound is a concern, such as bedrooms, bathrooms, the home office, or the study.

-- Hollow-core doors are ideal for closet or pantry doors because they don’t require any insulation for soundproofing.
+- A hollow-core door is ideal for closets or pantries because they don’t require any insulation.

 Final Thoughts

-Solid wood doors are the best option if you want your doors to last an extended period.
+Solid wood doors are the best option if you want them to last an extended period.
 If money is not an issue, you could use solid core doors throughout your property.
+See more related content in our article about the types of door locks on this page.